hana-matsumoto/hana-matsumoto.github.io/_projects/AK_VegShifts.md

 ![Losses and gains of species basal area in relation to wildfire](https://hana-matsumoto.github.io/assets/images/BA_fire.png "Figure 3: Losses and gains of species basal area in relation to wildfire")

 ## Conclusions
-This research highlights the importance of species-level analysis in ecological modeling.
+This research highlights the importance of species-level analysis in ecological research.
 The findings suggest that models that aggregate species into functional groups may miss critical trends and overestimate changes.
-The use of remote sensing and time-series analysis provided a powerful method for validating complex model outputs and provided a more nuanced understanding of forest dynamics.
+The use of remote sensing, machine learning and time-series analysis provide a powerful method for upscaling smaller datasets from field research and can help provide a more nuanced understanding of forest dynamics.